 The majority of material ended up in the center, while the remaining matter flattened out and circled around it.
 The matter in the middle would eventually turn into the Sun, while the material surrounding the Sun would form into the protoplanetary disc.
 The planets of our Solar System would later form through dust and gas accretion.7

 As a result of high boiling points, only materials such as metal and rock could exist as a solid near the Sun.
 Hence, the planets of Mercury, Venus, Earth, and Mars reside closest to the Sun.
-In contrast, Jupiter, Saturn, Uranus, and Neptune form beyond the Frost Line, a location cool enough for frozen, volatile compounds to remain solid.
+In contrast, Jupiter, Saturn, Uranus, and Neptune form beyond the, a location cool enough for frozen, volatile compounds to remain solid.
 In a nutshell, this is the Nebular Hypothesis.7

 Clair Cameron Patterson